Venues and facilities

 The State Heritage listed Fairford House with original coach-house, gardens and remaining vineyards sits alongside Living Kaurna Cultural Centre and provides a link with the early years of European settlement.

-Fairford House boasts a meeting room that seats up to 14 people comfortably in a board room style as well as an art room.
+Fairford House has a boardroom styled meeting room that seats up to 14 people comfortably as well as an art room for workshops.

 "Ngadlu Kaurna meyunna, kumarta yaitya meyunna, pinde meyunna kuma, banba-banbalyarnendi yerra tampirendi.
 Ngadlu yaitya meyunna, pinde meyunna banba-banbalyarnendi yerra tampirendi, nguya nguya wondatitya.
 Nepungga ngadlu marra yunggondi.
 Tindogadlangga ngadlu paltitya taikurringga bilyorningga budnandi.